ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

             {palette: ['#CE9E5D']}, 'Gain');
 ```

 Remember to click on `Run` so that you see your newly plotted maps.
-The forest layers might be easier to see if you either turn off the first two layers you plotted (the protected areas and the generic GFC layer).
-Or you can keep the protected area layer on, but reduce the opacity by dragging the bar below that layer.
+The forest layers might be easier to see if you either turn off the first two layers you plotted (the protected areas and the generic GFC layer), or you can keep the protected area layer on, but reduce the opacity by dragging the bar below that layer.

 <center> <img src="{{ site.baseurl }}/img/hansen_trio.png" alt="Img" style="width: 800px;"/> </center>

-You can specify colour using hex codes, those are the number and letter combinations in the code above, e.g. `#CE9E5D` is yellwow.
+You can specify colour using hex codes, those are the number and letter combinations in the code above, e.g. `#CE9E5D` is yellow.
 You can find examples of those online, for example <a href="https://htmlcolorcodes.com" target="_blank">this website</a>.

 <center> <img src="{{ site.baseurl }}/img/colours_hex.png" alt="Img" style="width: 500px;"/> </center>